oVirt/ovirt-site/source/feature/gluster-volume-performance-statistics.html.md

 ## Summary

-This allows the user to configure and start Geo Replication for Gluster Volumes
+This feature provides the support for monitoring and measuring the performance of Gluster volumes and bricks.

 ## Owner